-As the rates of diabetes in the US continue to rise, diabetic retinopathy remains one of the leading causes of blindness in adults.
-Earlier, more accurate detection of retinal pathology is crucial to the successful management of diabetic retinopathy.
-When compared to traditional examination techniques, the use of ultra-widefield (UWF™) retinal imaging technology from Optos, facilitates a more rapid visualization of a much larger area of the retinal periphery, resulting in earlier diagnosis, better evaluation, and more effective treatment options.
+As the rates of diabetes in the US continue to rise, ultra-widefield (UWF™) retinal imaging technology from Optos, facilitates a more rapid visualization of a much larger area of the retinal periphery, resulting in earlier diagnosis, better evaluation, and more effective treatment options.

 UWF imaging and UWF fluorescein angiography (FA) improves detection and classification by revealing early signs of diabetic retinopathy that may be missed in traditional assessment.
 The presence of peripheral lesions identified by UWF imaging may indicate a greater degree of diabetic retinopathy severity.
 Studies have also found that peripheral retinal ischemia, identified by UWF FA, is associated with diabetic macular edema.
 In patients with recurrent vitreous hemorrhage after diabetic vitrectomy, the presence of peripheral neovascularization, peripheral nonperfusion, and late peripheral vascular leakage was detected by UWF imaging at higher rates.
 These results indicate the need to assess peripheral retinal vessels by UWF FA after diabetic vitrectomy and implement additional treatment when necessary to prevent complications.